deavmi/twine/doc/links.md

 |------------------------------------------|-------------------------------------------------------------------------------------------|
 | `receive(byte[] recv, string srcAddr)`   | This is to be called when the `Link` sub-class (implementation) has network-layer traffic to provide  |

+Calling this method iterates over every attached `Receiver` and calls their respective `onReceive(...)` methods.

-Note that the `srcAddr` must contain the network-layer source address.
+Note: that the `srcAddr` must contain the network-layer source address.

 ### Abstract methods

-TODO: Talk about what needs to be overridemn
+There are a few more methods to take note of, these are not available as an already-implemented set of methods in the `Link` class, and hence must be overriden.

+#### Implementing your driver... _again_

+Whilst the usage of the aforementioned `receive(byte[], string)` method had to do with processing _ingress_ traffic, these methods require an implementation for handling _egress_ traffic.

 | Method name                              | Description                                                                               |
 |------------------------------------------|-------------------------------------------------------------------------------------------|